-Following are HANSON HOUSING AUTHORITY's answers to questions posed by EOHLC.
+Following are MANSFIELD HOUSING AUTHORITY's answers to questions posed by EOHLC.

-A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, EOHLC's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?
+- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, EOHLC's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - Maintenance Operations are applauded by the Board, tenants, and EOHLC.
+Maintenance has a rapid response and manages workload of all employees effectively. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year?